MatthiasNickles/diff-SAT/README.md

 as sqrt, log, abs and exp, contain subterms of the form `f(a)` where `a` is an atom, or (in SAT mode) `f(vi)` (where `i` is a Boolean variable).
 Some examples are provided in the next sections.
 The arguments of `f(...)` are the measured atoms.

-By default, delSAT stops when the specified cost threshold has been reached.
+By default, diff-SAT stops when the specified cost threshold has been reached.
 The threshold is set with command line argument `-t` (default: 0.01).
 With switch `--solverarg stopSamplingOnStagnation true` sampling stops when the cost function value doesn't improve significantly anymore.
-This is useful in cases where the theoretical cost minimum isn't known or not zero, but with this switch delSAT also becomes more easily stuck in a local minimum.
+This is useful in cases where the theoretical cost minimum isn't known or not zero, but with this switch diff-SAT also becomes more easily stuck in a local minimum.

 Cost terms can in principle be arbitrary expressions.
 A few examples: